beginning of content

 When should I see my doctor?

-If you have symptoms that may be atrial fibrillation, it's important to see your doctor.
-Atrial fibrillation can have serious consequences.
+If you have symptoms of atrial fibrillation (AF), it's important to see your doctor.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.